dennisbirch/DBBuilder/README.markdown

 As stated above, you work with DBBuilder by creating subclasses of the DBTableRepresentation class, which in turn writes to the SQL file or in-memory store to represent your class as a set of tables with appropriate columns.
 Each class gets its own table, and join tables are created to store the contents of arrays.

 ####Columns = Properties
-It is required to create a property for each database column you want to store in the database.
+It is required to create a property for each database column you want to store in the database table representing a DBTableRepresentation subclass.
 You can create properties that you do not wish to be persisted by setting an attribute in a class method provided for that purpose.
 You can set other attributes to influence database behavior.

 ####Setting Attributes
 Each column that you want to create storage for must be represented in a subclass as a property.
 If you want to create a property in a DBTableRepresentation subclass that you do not want to be stored in the database, override the `+tableAttributes` method for that class and return a dictionary that includes the property name as the key and the _kDoNotPersist_ constant as the value.
 If you want to require a value in the database for a property, use the _kNotNull_ constant.
 If you want to require unique values for column entries, use the _kUnique_ constant as a value.
 You can combine attributes for a property by setting them as elements of an array you use for the value (e.g. `@{@"myProperty" : @[kNotNull, kUnique]}`).